gerardbm/dotfiles/README.md

 ### Irssi

-Install irssi from the repositories and install the following libraries (some plugins require them):
+Install irssi from the repositories and install the following dependencies (some plugins require them):

 ```
 perl-libwww
 perl-lwp-protocol-https
 perl-text-charwidth
+perl-glib-object-introspection
 ```

+The package `perl-glib-object-introspection` is required for the plugin `desktop-notify` and on Arch Linux is available on AUR.
+Then, it will use dunst to display de notifications.

 Run the script `irssi/iip.sh`: it will install the updated plugins and will create the symlinks automatically: